 Each CCSs will review evidence of service goal implementation and document whether progress has been made.
 They will also review documentation to verify the provision of services as authorized.
-If there is insufficient progress, the CCS will meet with the service provider to determine why progress is not being made.
+If there is insufficient progress, the CCS will follow-up with the service provider to determine why progress is not being made.

-The additional DDA Regional Officestaff will also review a sample of the quarterly monitoring forms and a reliability check will be completed during a provider visit to ensure that the documentation accurately reflects plan implementation.
+The additional the DDA Regional Office staff will also review a sample of the quarterly monitoring forms and a reliability check will be completed during a provider visit to ensure that the documentation accurately reflects plan implementation.

-In every incident where there is no evidence of plan implementation, the CCS is required to notify DDA's Regional Office, who will be responsible for reviewing and requesting a plan of corrective action from the identified provider.
+In every incident where there is no evidence of plan implementation, the CCS is required to notify the DDA's Regional Office, who will be responsible for reviewing and requesting a plan of corrective action from the identified provider.
 On a monthly basis or sooner as outlined in the plan, the Regional DDA staff will monitor outstanding corrective plans of action with the CCS and provider to facilitate compliance.